atrocore/atrocore/docs/10.developer-guide/65.ui-actions/index.md

 ### `massActions` — toolbar mass actions

 Mass actions are declared under their own top-level `massActions` key, independent of `listActions`.
 Each entry points to its own bulk endpoint.
-The payload contains either an `idList` array (selected records) or a `where` clause (when "select all across pages" is used).
+The payload always contains a `where` clause that describes the selection.

 ```json
 {